Joe-Powell/supplements-shopping-cart/README.md

 # supplements-shopping-cart
- This is a Shopping cart website using HTML, CSS, and JavaScript.
+ This is a Shopping cart website on the front-end using HTML, CSS, and JavaScript.
 I am using the LocalStorage to hold the state of the price, total, and quantities.